 Product managers

-Turn messy planning notes, requirements, and stakeholder inputs into clean execution artifacts without rewriting by hand.
+Turn planning notes, requirements, and stakeholder input into cleaner execution artifacts without rewriting from scratch.

 PM, ops, and delivery workflow system